Zappa's London

 Seeing a friend Tweet that he felt Liverpool was Frank’s spiritual home around the time that MOJO magazine issued maps showing notable places in Liverpool and London where The Beatles hung out, made me approach Art For Dinosaurs about the possibility of producing a Zappa’s London map.
 The plan was to have these ready for April 18, 2020 when Pygmy Twylyte, Treacherous Cretins and Napoleon Murphy Brock were scheduled to play in the heart of the city (this gig at the 100 Club was obviously postponed due to the pandemic).

 Anyhow, following its sterling work on the Lost Meat CD, Art For Dinosaurs came up trumps again.
 When I mentioned the map to Professor Ekers, he suggested I stick it on a tea towel!
 But instead, we produced a spiffy Zappa’s London pocket map (on A3, 170gsm gloss paper, folding to 148.5 x 140mm, in full colour, double-sided) with text detailing the significance of 18 locations.
-A thing of beauty, which you can now buy from The Idiot Bastard Shop.
+A thing of beauty, which have now sold out.

-I got 100 of these printed up, plus a limited edition set of six 25mm pin badges of ‘hot spots’ was also produced.
+I got 100 of these printed up, plus a limited edition set of six 25mm pin badges of ‘hot spots’ was also produced (now also sold out).

 To coincide with this, I compiled a Spotify playlist, stitched together a promotional YouTube video (with an exclusive soundtrack by Sam), and wrote the following essay.